uoou/podbastard/README.md

 podbastard
 ==========

-A super-simple podcast streamer and feed-rememberer in a single html file
+A super-simple podcast-streamer and feed-rememberer in a single html file